Home

 Clarence Raybould (1886-1972)

-George Whitefield Fay Reed (????-1954)
+George Whitefield Fay Reed (1872-1954) - (Click for Picture)

-George Reed, born in New England, was Deputy Managing Director of the Aeolian Company in London for most of its active existence.
+D minor Trio and a number of song accompaniments.
+Around 1903, Reed was appointed Assistant Manager of the Aeolian Company in London, remaining as the second-in-command for most of its active existence.
+He was probably the most influential figure in the history of the Pianola in Europe, albeit in a discreet, "behind the scenes" manner.
 It was he who took a Metrostyle Pianola to Norway in 1903, where he spent a week working with Grieg, playing the Pianola to the composer's direction, and thereby marking up the red Metrostyle lines for Grieg's Autograph-Metrostyle rolls.
 Together with Percy Scholes, the British music educationalist and writer, Reed was responsible for the creation of the Duo-Art Audiographic project, which saw hundreds of recorded music rolls being printed with copious programme notes and illustrations throughout their length.
-After Aeolian more or less ceased trading in Britain in the mid-1930s, George Reed bought a hotel in Eastbourne, on the south coast of England, but the Second War intervened, and his venture failed.
-He died in Bristol, where he worked in his later years as a book-keeper.
+After Aeolian more or less ceased trading in Britain in the mid-1930s, George Reed took out British citizenship and bought the Hotel Belgrave in Eastbourne (Click for Picture) on the south coast of England, but the Second War intervened, killing off the tourism industry, and his venture failed.
+He died in Bristol, where lack of funds compelled him to work in his later years as a free-lance book-keeper.

 Reginald Reynolds

-Alfred Riess
+Alfred Riess - (Click for Picture)

 The Dutchman, Alfred Riess, was a pianola demonstrator for Aeolian in Berlin, but later settled in England, where his daughter met and married Frits Lang, who appears above.
 Riess was a member of the Player Piano Group, and stated that he never liked to play anything on the pianola that he could not also play by hand.
 On one occasion, Denis Hall of the Pianola Institute heard him playing a Viennese waltz on the player piano, in a rather mannered way which suggested that he might not have been in full control of the instrument.
 To Hall's amazement, Riess then folded the pedals away and played the same piece by hand, identically!
 This experience was the "Road to Damascus" moment that convinced Denis Hall of the value of the pianola as a serious musical instrument.